Kerrill: Mission

 Local tradition maintains that Saint Patrick did extensive missionary work among the Soghain.
 Kerrill was a disciple of Saint Benan of Kilbennan, Tuam.
 Benen was born in Tír Ailill, County Sligo, though his mother was from Kilbennan.
 Benen's grandfather, Lughaidh mac Netach, gave his fort at Kilbennan to St. Patrick to establish a fort over which he placed Benen, who set it up as a training school for evangelists.

 Kerrill was apparently with Patrick when the latter founded a church at Tawnagh, Lough Arrow.
 Patrick made Kerrill a bishop and placed him in charge of Tawnagh.
 He also led the nuns who were under the care of Mathona, Benen's sister.

 Kerrill was later translated to Soghain, much of which Patrick had apparently reserved for him to evangelise.

 Legends told about Kerrill include his fight with an Oll-phéist (terrible serpent) which was devastating the area about Cloonkeen.
-According to Joseph Mannion the story "is an echo of the enormous struggle which took place between Christianity and Paganism and the defeat of the Oll-phéist by St. Kerrill symbolises his success as a Christian missionary in the area.
+According to historian Joseph Mannion, the story "is an echo of the enormous struggle which took place between Christianity and Paganism and the defeat of the Oll-phéist by St. Kerrill symbolises his success as a Christian missionary in the area.
 The 'monster' in question, in all probability, refers to some pagan deity that was worshipped at this place in pre-Christian times ...
 Many similar stories are told ... at different locations throughout the country."